Honey: from pantry staple to health food

 Annelies McGaw, Research Manager of the Honey Bee & Pollination Program, says these findings offer Australian beekeepers the chance to create a premium product and market.

 “This new research provides robust scientific evidence that supports honey as a health food,” she says.
-“It has the potential to create new opportunities for commercial Australian honey producers, in turn helping to increase the value of eucalypt-derived table honeys.”
+“It has the potential to create new opportunities for Australian honey producers.
+In turn, this will help to increase the value of eucalypt-derived table honeys.”

 Dr Cokcetin suggests the best way for consumers to take advantage of the prebiotic benefits of honey is to keep a few different Australian honeys in the cupboard.